Monday, 6 April 2020

 "Bring ye all the tithes into the storehouse, that there may be meat in mine house, and prove me now herewith, saith the LORD of hosts, if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it.
 And I will rebuke the devourer for your sakes, and he shall not destroy the fruits of your ground; neither shall your vine cast her fruit before the time in the field, saith the LORD of hosts.
 And all nations shall call you blessed: for ye shall be a delightsome land, saith the LORD of hosts."

-Religion teaches us that we have to perform many works of our own efforts in order for God to love and bless us, and many churches have mistakenly bought into that way of thinking.
+According to Pastor Paul Adefarasaing of House on the Rock, Religion teaches us that we have to perform many works of our own efforts for God to love and bless us, and many churches have mistakenly bought into that way of thinking.
 This philosophy has seeped into what is taught about money, namely that we must tithe a certain amount or God will curse and punish us.
 The truth is, because of what Jesus did we are now under grace and no longer under the Law, and therefore no longer under the threat of punishment or condemnation.
-God wants us to give freely and from a grateful heart, not out of a sense of obligation.
+God wants us to give freely and with a grateful heart, not out of a sense of obligation.

 A. “He that is faithful in that which is least is faithful also in much: and he that is unjust in the least is unjust also in much” (Luke 16:10).